 Google webmaster John Mueller recently said there isn’t an ideal size for a sitemap for optimizing a website’s crawl speed.
 He said in a Reddit thread that the size of a sitemap and the number of sitemap files generally won’t affect crawling.

-Muller also said he recommends separating sitemaps into sections that will align with your emphasis areas, specifically using category pages vs. detail pages as an example.
+Muller also said he recommends separating sitemap into sections that will align with your emphasis areas, specifically using category pages vs. detail pages as an example.
 Separating the sections will hep you monitor each section individually in Google Search Console.
 Mueller added that using multiple sitemaps won’t impact crawling or indexing a website.

 Google Site Kit WordPress Plugin Now Available for All: On Thursday, Google announced the full release of its new Google Site Kite WordPress plugin.
 You can configure key Google services, get insights on how people find and use your site and learn how to improve and monetize your content.
 It had been in beta testing — released in June 2019 as a developer preview — but after the feedback and improvements it’s not ready for everyone to install and use.